egoist/nest-next/README.md

 }
 ```

-Next.js will automatically another TS config file at `next/tsconfig.json`, we want the root TS config to be applied to your Nest server only.
+Next.js will automatically create another TS config file at `next/tsconfig.json`, we want the root TS config to be applied to your Nest server only.

 Now start your Nest server and navigate to the homepage and you will see `Hello Next!`.